thienlequang-agilityio/circlecowndowntime/README.md

         days.typeRaw = 0

-And you should set countdownTime for view
+And you should set countdownTime in second for view

         countdownTime = (24 * 3600) + 60 + 12